Colombian presidential inauguration: Dates

-The first inauguration of Rafael Núñez took place on June 4, 1898 after Núñez's death on September 18, 1894, Vice President Miguel Antonio Caro would take office on the same day, Caro's successor, Manuel Antonio Sanclemente would be the second president to be sworn in on August 7, previously Carlos Holguín Mallarino would have been sworn in as acting president on August 7, 1888, marking a tradition later established in the Constitution of 1886.
+The first inauguration of Rafael Núñez took place on June 4, 1898 after Núñez's death on September 18, 1894, Vice President Miguel Antonio Caro would take office on the same day, Caro's successor, Manuel Antonio Sanclemente would be the second president to be sworn in on August 7, previously Carlos Holguín Mallarino would have been sworn in as president following Núñez's resignation on August 7, 1888, marking a tradition later established in the Constitution of 1886.
 In 1953, following the resignation of Laureano Gómez and the opposition of Roberto Urdaneta to succeed him, Gustavo Rojas Pinilla was inaugurated as president on June 13, 1953.
 This made him the first and only president in 55 years to take office on a different date.
 Four years later, Alberto Lleras Camargo took office for his second term on August 7, 1958, reestablishing the tradition that continues to this day.

 August 7 is not regulated in any official document as Inauguration Day, but by virtue of the tradition and symbolism of this day with the Independence of Colombia, all presidents from 1898 to 1953 and since 1958 have held their presidential inaugurations on this day.